ceph/ceph-csi-operator/docs/design/operator.md

 ceph-csi-operator-config can be created by an admin inside the operator's namespace.

-The configurations are catagorized into 2 different types
+The configurations are categorized into 2 different types

 - Operator configurations
 - Default configuration overwrites applied to all Ceph CSI drivers